peaclab/PACT/README.md

 * We have also included non-uniform power density test cases with a background power density of 50 W/cm<sup>2</sup> and hot spot power density of [500,750,1000,1350,1500] W/cm<sup>2</sup>.

-* Users can choose the location of the hot spot as well as the number of hot spots.
+* Users can choose the location of the hot spot as well as the number of hot spots by change the __hs_loc__ option in "qsub_Hetero_500um.py" scipt to ['center', 'edge', 'corner','multiple_center','multiple_offcenter'].
+The detailed non-uniform floorplans can be found in /RuntimeAnalysis/flp_files/ folder.

 * To test the heterogeneity, we also include chips with heterogeneous materials such as silicon and copper.

 * The cooling package is set to fixed air convection HTC, users can change the HTC based on their need.

-* Users can also choose a different number of grids used in the simulation (e.g., 40X40, 80X80, 160X160, etc.)
+* Users can also choose a different number of grids used in the simulation (e.g., 40X40, 80X80, 160X160, etc.).
+Users can specify the number of grids used in the simulation as multiple of 2 and 5 or as a power of 2.

 To run thermal simulations, go to /RuntimeAnalysis/scripts/ and run qsub_10mm.py, qsub_20mm.py, and qsub_Hetero_500um.py.
 You can choose various synthetic power profiles, floorplans, and test cases within the python script.